 install: This installs the jar/war file into a local repository so that other projects can use these as a dependency.

 deploy: This deploys artifact jar/war into the remote repository.

 clean: delete the previous build files located in

 post-clean: execute the validation tasks after clean goal

 difference between mvn clean install and mvn clean package?

-clean goal in both commands cleans and removes previous build files, It removes target folder of an maven project.
+clean goal in both commands cleans and removes previous build files.
+It removes the target folder of a maven project.

-if your pom.xml contains package=jar, It creates jar package if it is war package, it generates war package.
+if your pom.xml contains package=jar, It creates a jar package if it is a war package, it generates a war package.

 goal runs the below goals execution order

 validate -> compile -> test -> package